ccozad/python-playground/standard_library/README.md

 # Topics

-## base64 Encode and Decode

-A way to represent binary information using plain text.
+ - [base64 encode and decode](/base64_example.py) A way to represent binary information using plain text.